Department: Production and Population Health

 What do epidemiology conferences have in common with wooden elephants and Marmite?
 Read Epidemiology and the Giant Elephant to find out!

-I teach concepts of epidemiology and wildlife disease ecology on these courses:
+I teach a broad range of topics relating to epidemiology and wildlife disease ecology on these courses:

 BSc (Bioveterinary Science)